Contents

 At beginning in Christianity there is that christening ceremony.
 Usually already newborns are dragged into religion and marked (also registered) by priest, in church with their parents.

 I’ll put my saying here: the younger you are starting something the easier to get addicted (for life) and more severe, longer consequences are.
-When old, religious people won’t even consider any thoughts like: maybe this is all not needed, not true, and there is no God?
+When older (e.g. after 30 or 40), religious people won’t even consider any thoughts like: maybe this is all not needed, not true, and there is no God?
 Because it would mean they’d have to throw half of their life away (partly) and admit it was wasted on this.
-And like every other addition, they will deny it, and find any possible, stupidest reasons to continue it.
+And like with every other addition, they will deny it, and find any possible, stupidest reasons to continue it.

 Some addictions can be stopped quickly by people.
 I think usually religions can’t, they’d take years to get rid of.
-The more years a person lived believing, the more years it would take to naturally get rid of this addiction.
+I think that usually: the more years a person lived believing, the more years it would take to naturally get rid of this addiction.

 There is little I remember from being few years old, but one thing is that: at some point my mom just showed me and told that I need to pray everyday.
 I think I still remember it because this was something odd, it felt like a chore and punishment, also unnatural and now even stupid I’ll add.

-Well other religion requires praying more often, at certain times, on a carpet.
-Well I can say it is stronger addicting and wasting more life’s time.
+Islam requires praying 5 times daily at certain times, on a special carpet.
+Well I’d say it is stronger addicting and wasting more life’s time.

-When I was a little kid I even at some point said I wanted to be a priest, which was after I saw how money is collected in churches by priests, and it was one of first times I saw money I think.
-Well I never paid in church, but when I was with family member, they always handed me money to give it to priest.
+When I was a little kid I even at some point said I wanted to be a priest, which was after I saw how money is collected in churches by priests (from all, during mass).
+I think it was the first time (or one of) I saw money.
+Well I never paid in church, but being with family members, they always handed me money to give it to priest.

-I remember early in school some kids pressed with questions: from what our priest was earning money.
+I remember early in school some teenagers pressed with questions in class: from what our priest was earning money.
 He finally admitted that from weddings, burials.
-I now know also for: extra masses with dedication, those who play music in churches, paying for graves.
-Yeah surely if you’ll have any of those occasions, then you’ll get the bill and need to pay money, not small I’ll add.
-And let’s not forget voluntary offerings big or small every mass.
-Mass takes about 40 to 60 min and ends with some church news and a list of things you could spend money on there etc. There is also an accompanying business of producing all those holy symbols, images and all candles, flowers and what not for the graves with at least once a year huge display or them.
+I now know also for: extra masses with dedication, those who play music in churches, paying for graves, etc. Yeah surely if you’ll have any of those occasions, then you’ll get the bill and need to pay money, not small I’ll add.
+And let’s not forget voluntary offerings (big or small) every mass.
+Mass takes about 40 to 60 min and ends with some church news and a list of things you could spend money on there, like renovations, missions, etc. There is also an accompanying business of producing all those holy symbols, images and all candles🕯️, flowers and what not for the graves🪦, with at least once a year (on All_Saints’_Day) a huge display of them (and consumerism).

-I remember for long I didn’t talk inside churches, and only was present.
+I remember for long I didn’t talk or sing inside churches, and was only present.
 I also really didn’t like confessions and that even masturbating once after, looses that grace (or something) and you’d end in hell if you died then, ugh so much bullshit.
 Penalty (atonement) for sins is usually just more praying or more mess attendance which is simply forcing more habit and addiction.

 Ultimately I think my intelligence and being itroverted (INTJ) won and let me drop it then.
 I think being around people with same addiction is what addicts like, especially extroverts.
-Happens in churches, also on concerts, sport stadiums, etc. But surely not everyone thinks of those as (for profit) addictions like I do.
+Happens in churches (and this technique is called social coercion), also on concerts, sport stadiums, etc. But surely not everyone thinks of those as (for profit) addictions like I do.
+I can also add that this religious social coercion or crowd psychology didn’t work on me, I put always first being myself and my preferences and not doing what others do or want me to.
+It already started when I was in kindergarten.

-Being constantly subjected to talks and thinking about God does affect your mind, instead of thinking logically only.
+Being constantly subjected to talks and thinking about religion (or God) does affect your mind, instead of thinking logically only or about anything else.

 The more you believe (more faith you have) the more you silence or numb your brain’s thinking.
 Especially true for me as INTJ and for other intelligent people (*NT* personality types).
 So (at least) in my case, returning to faith would mean getting stupider, shutting off my best personality trait (partly) to do what other belivers do, simply because others told them so, without proving it, logically.